Dennis Wilson (poet)

 Dennis B. Wilson (25 June 1921 – 28 June 2022) was a British poet known mainly for his writings as a soldier in World War II.

 Biography

 Poems he wrote during the 1944 Normandy landings were published for the first time in 2012 by Kultura Press with the assistance of Tim Crook, a researcher at Goldsmiths College who was working on a biography of Wilson's father, the writer and spy Alexander Wilson.
 His mother was Alexander Wilson's first wife, Gladys.

-He had two siblings, and has four half-siblings through his polygamous father's further three marriages.
+He had two siblings, and had four half-siblings through his polygamous father's further three marriages.

 In 2018, he was depicted by the actor Patrick Kennedy in the BBC drama about Alexander Wilson, Mrs Wilson.
 Also appearing in the series was his real-life niece, actress Ruth Wilson, portraying her grandmother.

 Wilson turned 100 in June 2021, and died on 28 June 2022, at the age of 101.